damusss/MILI_MusicPlayer/README.md

 - History
 - Keybinds
 - Playlists (load from folder, rename, delete, reorder, upload/generate cover, search)
-- Musics (add, rename, delete, reorder, move to playlist)
+- Musics (add, rename, delete, reorder, move to playlist, show in explorer, convert to MP3)

-  - **Audio and Video**: MP4
+  - **Audio and Video**: MP4, WEBM, AVI, MKV, MOV, FLV, WMV, M4V, 3GP, MPEG, MPG, OGV, MTS, TS

-  - **Audio Only**: WAV, MP3, OGG, FLAC, OPUS, WV, MOD, AIFF
+  - **Audio Only**: MP3, WAV, OGG, FLAC, OPUS, WV, MOD, AIFF, AAC, M4A, WMA, ALAC, AMR, AU, SND, MPC, TTA, CAF

   - **Unsupported Track Positioning**: WAV, OPUS, WV, AIFF

 - Controls
   - Pause, Volume/mute, Next/previous/auto-next, Rewind
-  - MP4 Video Player
   - Background effects
   - Loop (playlist/music), Shuffle
   - Miniplayer
+  - Video player (+ maximized/fullscreen)

+The file extension must always match the music format.
+Due to SDL limitations only a subset of the supported formats can be played directly, the rest will have a copy converted to MP3.
+Videos must have an associated audio track to be valid.

 # Special Gestures

 - Hold the mouse wheel button and scroll to reorder playlists and musics
 - Click on the currently playing track's cover/video to jump to the track in the playlist
 - Hover a playlist's cover or the currently playing track's cover/video for a fraction of a second to view it full screen
-- Holding shift while pressing the skip/previous buttons will respectively skip or go back 5 seconds instead of the whole track

 # Keyboard Shortcuts